lunar-natalie/oops/README.md

 * POSIX shell commands to be run as user are denoted by shell code blocks
 * 'Visual Studio Code' and 'Code - OSS' are abbreviated to VS Code
+* Documentation and code symbols are written in United States English in order to adhere to international standards and frameworks

 ## Development dependencies